How to Load 35mm Film into the Reto 3D Camera

 For more information on the camera, you can see the Reto 3D camera page.

 The Reto 3D has a mechanical shutter.
-No batteries are required to use the camera.
+Like many of film cameras, no batteries are required to use the camera.

 There is a built-in flash.
-In order to use it you will need one AA battery.
+In order to use the flash you will need one AA battery.

 If there is any film left in the camera, it will be ruined if it is exposed to light.
 The Reto 3D does not have a way to check if there is film loaded in the camera.